How To Ski Powder (Practical Tips for Beginners)

 P.S I wrote a whole guide about beating goggle fog here.

 What looks like powder from afar might, in fact, be crusted over powder that has frozen or compacted into hard ice crystals.
-You’ll know right away when you try to ski on crust, rather than float you’ll slide and then at points break through to the softer layer beneath.
+You'll know right away when you try to ski on the crust, rather than float you'll slide and then at points break through to the softer layer beneath.

 You'll probably want to head back to the groomed trail, but if you need to or want to ski crust then this is how to tackle it head-on - it won't be that fun.

 - ✅ Jump pounce out of turns (advanced).

 One of the major causes of snow suffocation is skiers falling into tree wells and getting stuck head first in the snowbank.
 A tree well is formed when snow builds up around a tree and a hole beneath the branches is created.
 Over the season as more snow builds up this hold gets deeper and deeper and present a real threat to skiers or snowboarder who get too close and unwittingly fall inside.

 The problem is, that once you fall in, it's very hard to get out on your own as your skis and poles wrap around and wedge you further.
 With the wrong movements, you can also cause more snow to pile down on you from above.

 The best thing you can do is to ski between trees and not to get too close to anyone tree and to always ski with a buddy who can watch out for you and help you get out if you get stuck.